 Let’s see step by step how to do it.

 This exercise will tell you, what questions would be asked in the interview.
 This will further save you from surprises as you will be mentally prepared to answer questions based on skills you don’t even have.
-You can calmly find a way to pursue interviewer that even though you don’t have few skills, you are still best guy for the job.
+You can calmly find a way to convince the interviewer that even though you don’t have few skills, you are still the best guy for the job.

 “About Us” section – Learn about milestone company has achieved.